-The third part of the Resourcing Strategy deals with Asset Management Planning, in particular the Council's Asset Management Policy, Strategy and specific asset category plans.
+The second part of the Resourcing Strategy deals with Asset Management Planning, in particular the Council's Asset Management Policy, Strategy and specific asset category plans.

-The net value of infrastructure assets for NSW local governments is \$81 billion, which enable councils to provide services to their community.
+Infrastructure assets for NSW local governments enable councils to provide services to their community.
 These assets need to be managed in the most appropriate manner on behalf of and to service the community.

-The City of Sydney is responsible for \$11 billion of infrastructure assets including land.
+The City of Sydney is responsible for \$11.4 billion of infrastructure assets including land.
 The Asset Management Plan is the summary of the relevant strategies, plans and actions for the assets critical to our operation.